populse/populse_mia/README.md

 # Contributing to the project

-If you'd like to contribute to the project please read our [developer documetation page](https://populse.github.io/populse_mia/html/documentation/developer_documentation.html).
+If you'd like to contribute to the project please read our [developer documentation page](https://populse.github.io/populse_mia/html/documentation/developer_documentation.html).
 Please also read through [our code of conduct](https://github.com/populse/populse_mia/blob/master/CODE_OF_CONDUCT.md).

 # Tests